-(Related pages: Domestic Violence Awareness Month and Sexual Assault Awareness Month.)
+(See related pages: Domestic Violence Awareness Month, Sexual Assault Awareness Month, Prevention and DELTA.)

 Bravelets™ – there are times in all of our lives where we need to be brave ~ whether for ourselves, for our family, for our friends, or even for a complete stranger.
-Bravelets™ bracelets are more than just something to wear on your wrist.
+Bravelets™ jewelry is more than just something to wear.
 They are a symbol of hope, strength and courage.
 They are designed to help you be brave in the toughest of times.
 Bravelets™ is not a non-profit organization.
 We are a for-profit company with giving at our core.
-We want you to know, when you look at your wrist, that $10 was donated to your cause.
+We want you to know, when you look at your wrist, hand or neck, that 10% of each item ordered was donated to your cause.
 We want you to know that you helped make a difference.
-For the purple domestic violence bracelet and the teal sexual assault bracelet, the $10 is donated to the National Center on Domestic and Sexual Violence.
+Buy Domestic Violence Awareness or Sexual Violence Awareness jewelry and 10% of each item ordered is donated to the National Center on Domestic and Sexual Violence.
+Read Blog.

 The Clothesline Project – is a vehicle for women affected by violence to express their emotions by decorating a shirt.
 They then hang the shirt on a clothesline to be viewed by others as testimony to the problem of violence against women, Brewster, MA.